Anon-Planet/thgtoa/docs/guide/index.md

 - Select the flavor you want:

-    - Host OS: Use

-        + You intend to use Plausible Deniability: Windows Home
+    - You intend to use Plausible Deniability: Windows Home

-        + You do not intend to use Plausible Deniability: Windows Pro
+    - You do not intend to use Plausible Deniability: Windows Pro
     - VM OS: Use Windows Pro or Windows Pro N

 - Select Custom